cozy/cozy-stack/doc/architecture.md

 What is Cozy Cloud?
 -------------------

+Cozy Cloud is a personal platform as a service with a focus on data.
+Cozy Cloud can be seen as 4 layers, from inside to outside:

 1. A place to keep your personnal data
 2. A core API to handle the data
 3. Your web apps, and also the mobile & desktop clients
 4. A coherent User Experience

+It's also a set of values: Simple, Versatile, Yours.
+These values mean a lot for Cozy Cloud in all aspects.
+From an architectural point, it declines to:

+- Simple to deploy and understand, not built as a galaxy of optimized microservices managed by kubernetes that only experts can debug.
+- Versatile, can be hosted on a Raspberry Pi for geeks to massive scale on multiple servers by specialized hosting.
+- Yours, you own your data and you control them.
+If you want to take back your data to go elsewhere, you can.

 Overview